Cui Yan: Service under Cao Cao

 In 208, when Cao Cao became the Han Chancellor, Cui Yan was appointed as a Senior Clerk in the East and West Bureaus (東西曹掾屬).
 The order from the Han imperial court conferring the appointment on Cui Yan read, "You possess the style of Boyi and the integrity of Shi Yu (史魚).
 (Note: Shi Yu (史魚) was an official of the Wey state in the Spring and Autumn period.
 He was known for being very frank and candid in giving advice to the Duke of Wey.)
 Corrupt officials will mend their ways out of admiration for you while men of valour will strive harder after being inspired by you.
 You will be serving as a role model in these times, therefore you are hereby appointed to the East Bureau."

 In 216, Cao Cao was granted the title of a vassal king, King of Wei, by Emperor Xian of Han and was allowed to set up an autonomous vassal kingdom, which was nominally still under the Han dynasty.
 Cui Yan was appointed as a Master of Writing (尚書) in Cao Cao's vassal kingdom.
 At the time, Cao Cao had yet to designate one of his sons as his heir apparent and he was considering Cao Zhi, so he secretly sought the opinions of his subjects, including Cui Yan.
 Cui Yan openly replied, "According to Confucian ethics, a man's heir apparent should be his eldest son.
 Besides, Cao Pi is kind, filial and intelligent, so he is a suitable successor.
 I fully support him until my death."
 (Note: Cao Cao's official spouse, Lady Bian, bore him four sons.
 Cao Pi was the eldest while Cao Zhi was the third.)
 Cao Cao was very impressed with Cui Yan for adhering to Confucian rules of propriety (and succession).
-(Cui Yan's niece, Lady Cui, was Cao Zhi's wife, so Cao Cao expected Cui Yan to support Cao Zhi, but Cui Yan followed the rules and endorsed Cao Pi (the eldest son) instead.)
-(Note: Cao Zhi's wife was the daughter of Cui Yan's elder brother.
-Once, she wore embroidered clothes to a ceremony and was seen by Cao Cao.
-Cao Cao later forced her to commit suicide because she violated a rule with her dress code.
-Quote from the Shiyu annotation in Sanguozhi vol. 12: (世語曰：植妻衣繡，太祖登臺見之，以違制命，還家賜死。)) He promoted Cui Yan to Commandant of the Capital (中尉) later.
+(Note: Cui Yan's niece (daughter of his elder brother), Lady Cui, was Cao Zhi's wife, so Cao Cao expected Cui Yan to support Cao Zhi, but Cui Yan followed the rules and endorsed Cao Pi (the eldest son) instead.
+Once, Lady Cui wore embroidered clothes to a ceremony and was seen by Cao Cao.
+Cao Cao later forced her to commit suicide because she violated a rule with her dress code.)
+He promoted Cui Yan to Commandant of the Capital (中尉) later.